 We found a little secret in Yellowstone.
 It is a short, unmarked hike at Sheepeater Cliff.
-Sheepeater Cliff is a geological formation of columnar basalt that you can access from a very short drive between Norris and Mammoth.
+Sheepeater Cliff in Yellowstone is a geological formation of columnar basalt that you can access from a very short drive between Norris and Mammoth.
 Many people pull in and park, climb the interesting cliff, spot and few marmots, and leave.
 Others sit at the picnic table for a short lunch break.

 As we continued along, the trail dropped into the river, which was running very high.
 It was okay, we just moved to our left and avoided the water.
 Suddenly, the river plunged downward, and the trail continued up along the cliffs.
 We had arrived at what we called “the chute.”
 It isn’t really a waterfall, but the river channel narrowed and dropped swiftly, especially with the high runoff.
 We continued right along the edge of the cliff, which plunged straight into the river 40 feet below.
 It wasn’t really dangerous, as we could stay well back from the edge, but don’t let little ones wander.